-I want to preface this post by saying that the Brause Rose nib is probably not the most beginner-friendly calligraphy tool in the world.
-It’s certainly the “fairest of them all” with its embossed rose and beautiful contours, but its flex can prove difficult if you’re new to calligraphy!
-If you’ve been practicing for a few months and you feel up for a challenge, however, I encourage you to give the Brause Rose a go.
-This post includes a few tips for using it, as well as a realistic idea of what to expect!
+The Brause Rose nib is absolutely the “fairest of them all” with its embossed rose and beautiful contours.
+However, its intense flex presents a formidable challenge!
+If you’ve been practicing calligraphy for at least a few weeks and you feel up for a change, I encourage you to give the Brause Rose a go.
+This article details a few tips for using it, as well as a realistic idea of what to expect.

 Why Use the Brause Rose Nib?

 The Brause Rose nib is beloved by many due to its amazing flex.
-Whenever you exert pressure on the nib, the tines immediately split far apart!
-That characteristic renders the Brause Rose more than capable of creating dramatic contrast between its upstrokes and downstrokes.
-You can easily see in the Kaitlin Style comparison photo below that the Brause Rose creates downstrokes that are sumptuously thick.
+Whenever you exert pressure on the nib, the tines immediately spring far apart!
+As a result, the Rose will help you to create dramatic, bold calligraphy.
+In the comparison photo below, the Brause Rose creates downstrokes that are sumptuously thick.
 In fact, Brause Rose downstrokes make Brause EF66 and Nikko G downstrokes look a bit thin!

-So: why the fantastic downstrokes?
-Well, when the tines of the Brause Rose splay apart, they make a stroke of ink that corresponds with the width of the splay.
+When the tines of the Brause Rose splay apart, they make a stroke of ink that corresponds with the width of that splay.

-Let’s compare that splay to the Nikko G. In the photo below, I am applying just as much pressure as in the photo of the Brause Rose above!
+Let’s compare that to the Nikko G. In the photo below, I am applying just as much pressure as in the photo of the Brause Rose above.
 The Nikko G’s splay here would make a stroke that is approximately half as wide as a stroke made by the Rose.

-(If you can’t see the video, you can watch it on Vimeo by clicking here.)
+(If you’re having trouble viewing the video, you can watch it on YouTube here.)

-As I say in the video, it’s important to make sure you have a good ink to write with!
-Also, try not to hold your nib at an upright angle to the paper.
-The more upright you write, the more chance your (highly flexible) tines will catch in the fibers of the paper!
+As I say in the video, it’s important to make sure you have a good, watery ink to write with.
+Iron gall is ideal!
+Also, try not to hold your nib at too upright of an angle in relation to the paper.
+The more upright you write, the more chance your (highly flexible) tines will snag in the paper fibers.

 It’s difficult not to admire the stroke contrast of calligraphy created with a Brause Rose nib.
-That renders the Rose a fantastic choice for wedding and event invitation envelopes!
-If there’s not a big event in your future, then you can just enjoy using this nib for mail art — that’s what I do!
+That stroke contrast makes the Rose a fantastic choice for wedding and event invitation envelopes!
+If there’s not a big event in your future, then you can just enjoy using this nib for mail art — that’s what I do.

-I hope that this blog post serves as a helpful introduction to what may be a fun new calligraphy toy for you!
+I hope that this blog post serves as a helpful introduction to what may be a fun new calligraphy supply for you.
 If you have any questions about the nib or how to use it, please feel free to ask in the comments.
-Otherwise, thanks very much for reading TPK, and have a wonderful weekend!
+Happy writing!